Javran/Thinking-dumps/sicp/ch05/exercise_5_14.md

 initialized after the first loop.
 One need to be extremely careful not to leave any thing uninitialized from last execution or otherwise a potential error will cause bugs.

+Another problem might lie in `initialize-stack` operation, as it might potentially destroy many states stored in the stack making the machine into a confusing state.